mxcvele/kirby-ts/README.md

 Live demo: https://mxcvele.github.io/kirby-ts/

 Retro Kirby game made in TypeScript using the Kaboom (now called Kaplay) library.
+Level 2 is underway as I'm working on adding the logic for it.

 Taught by https://www.youtube.com/@JSLegendDev